batool812015-glitch/WRO-2026-FutureEngineers/README.md

 *(In development — Phase 2)*

 Strategy will involve:
-- OpenCV color detection for red/green pillars
+- Camera-based color detection for red/green pillars
 - Left/right avoidance logic based on pillar color
 - Parallel parking in the final zone